-Sometimes your Wear OS watch needs to be rebooted or reset, here's how
+How to reboot or factory reset a Wear OS watch

+Smartwatches, like your laptop or smartphone, can get bogged down from time to time and need a refresh to get back to proper operation.

 From time to time, it's good to restart your smartwatch to keep it running fresh, so knowing how to reboot or factory reset a Wear OS watch is helpful.
-The memory inside these devices can get a bit bogged down sometimes with temporary files, and a restart can help get it all back to running in tip-top shape.
-Now and then, even some of the best Android smartwatches need a reboot, maybe so far as a factory reset to fix an issue.
+The memory inside these devices can get bogged down sometimes with temporary files, and a restart can help get it back to running in tip-top shape.
+Now and then, even some of the best Android smartwatches need a reboot or a factory reset to fix an issue.
 Regardless of the reason, here is how to reboot or reset your Wear OS watch.

 How to reboot a Wear OS watch